fda0/P.Net3D/README.md

 # P.Net3D
 3D game/engine with networking.
 Continuation of previous project (2D) (https://github.com/fda0/demongus / https://github.com/poleonek/demongus).
 Uses SDL3 & SDL_net.
-Currently only on Windows is supported due to dependency on DirectX12.
-Adding Vulkan support should be relatively easy as the project uses SDL_gpu api to abstract GPU setup boilerplate.
+Currently only Windows is supported due to a dependency on DirectX12.
+Adding Vulkan support in the future should be relatively easy as the project uses SDL_gpu api to handle GPU boilerplate setup.

-## CLONING THE PROJECT
+## Cloning the project
 Repository uses git submodules to include SDL3.

 To download the repo and SDL3 at the same time run: